andrelago13/andrelago13.github.io/index.md

 ![Google](/assets/images/google.png)

-After my first internship at Google, I was again selected for a Software Engineering internship at Google, this time in Mountain View, California, the company’s headquarters.
+After my first internship at Google, I was offered a second Software Engineering internship, this time in Mountain View, California, in the company’s headquarters.

 For this internship I was a part of the People Team, mainly working on the way contacts are uploaded from Android devices.
-I worked on Android Google Play Services modules that perform that upload to improve the way it is made, and also make them more reliable.
+I worked on Android Google Play Services modules that perform the contact uploads to improve the way they are made, and also make them more reliable.
 I also got to work on server side solutions related to this, by developing an RPC service from scratch that performs deletion of user device contacts, and will soon receive traffic from all Android users.

 ## Google – Software Engineering Intern (London, UK) – 2016